xPuls3/racing-review/README.md

 # Dirt Rally

-No minimap, can't play without audio.
+No minimap, can't play without audio or visual indicators.

 Developed by Codemasters.